BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 Users can upload a skin lesion image through a FastAPI backend and receive a malignant/benign risk prediction from a two-model vision ensemble using ConvNeXt and EVA-02.
 The API is containerized with Docker, deployed on Google Cloud Run, and includes interactive Swagger documentation, health checks, structured logging, clean backend architecture, and a retrieval-based RAG assistant for project/codebase Q&A.

+This repository is presented as a job-application portfolio project for machine learning engineering, AI engineering, automation engineering, backend engineering, and MLOps-oriented roles.
+It demonstrates the ability to move from notebook experimentation to a deployed API, design production-style software architecture, package an ML system with Docker, connect the backend to a working Power Platform/Copilot Studio workflow, deploy to cloud infrastructure, and document safety and governance decisions clearly.

 The goal of this project is not only to build a model inference endpoint, but to demonstrate how machine learning research code can be transformed into a real backend system that is easier to deploy, document, monitor, and extend.

-This repository is presented as a job-application portfolio project for machine learning engineering, AI engineering, automation engineering, backend engineering, and MLOps-oriented roles.
-It demonstrates the ability to move from notebook experimentation to a deployed API, design production-style software architecture, package an ML system with Docker, connect the backend to a working Power Automate workflow, deploy to cloud infrastructure, and document technical decisions clearly.

-## 🚀 Live Demo
+## Live Demo

 Live API: https://isic-api-918647643601.europe-west2.run.app
 Interactive Swagger Docs: https://isic-api-918647643601.europe-west2.run.app/docs